zacharyhaufe/CPUDesign/README.md

-<h1>Simple CPU Design</h1>
+<h1>CPU Design</h1>

 <h2>Description</h2>
-In this project, I designed a CPU that follows a "fetch-decode-execute" cycle.
+In this project, I designed a simple CPU (central processing unit) that follows a "fetch-decode-execute" cycle.
 This cycle retrieves instructions from memory, decodes the instruction to determine the required operation, executes the operation, and then repeats the process.
 <br />